The-Wishlist-Co/docs/ordersSvcApi.md

 # **Order Svc API**
 An order is a customer's request to purchase one or more products from a shop.
-You can create, retrieve, update, and delete orders using the Order resource.
+You can create, retrieve, update, and delete orders using the Order APIs.
+The Wishlist Platform uses orders to determine if a wishlist item is purchased (a "conversion").

 [**Quote Service API**](quotesvcApi.md#quote-api)